 Can courses be taken at other institutions after enrolling in the UT Dallas SEM graduate program?

 Students officially admitted to the UT Dallas MS SEM graduate program must obtain prior approval before taking any courses at another university.
 The resultant transfer hours may be denied if prior approval is not obtained.
 Contact Us for details on applying for pre-approvals.

 Can I get credit for an internship?

 Are joint degrees available?

 Yes.
 Students can enroll in the MS SEM and MBA programs concurrently and can complete the double MS SEM and MBA program with as few as 63 credit hours.
 Find more information at MS/MBA.
-Careful planning is required, and we recommend you first consult your MS SEM adviser.
+Careful planning is required, and we recommend you speak to your MS SEM adviser prior to applying.

 What are the faculty’s credentials?